TETYYS/LiveProxies/README.md

  - curl (this is not used as primary library for checking proxies)

 ## Development
-The program is currently in its very early stages, so any help is appreciated.
+Push requests welcome.
 See TODO list.

 ## TODO
- - Provide more interactivity on interface pages
- - Revise proxy timeout system
- - ...
+ - Suggesstions?

 [Maxmind's GeoIP]:https://github.com/maxmind/geoip-api-c/